KDN-Cloud/b.aklein.studio/_posts/2026-06-12-top-ufo-alien-disclosure-cosmic-merch-believers-2026.md

-## Chakra Art — Seven Centers.
+## Chakra Art: Seven Centers.
 One Alignment.

 Three versions currently live:

-**Seven Chakras Mandala Meditation** — a seated figure in lotus position, silhouetted in deep indigo against an incredibly intricate mandala background in violet, electric purple, hot pink, and cyan.
-All seven chakra orbs glowing along the spine in their exact colors — root to crown.
+**Seven Chakras Mandala Meditation** is a seated figure in lotus position, silhouetted in deep indigo against an incredibly intricate mandala background in violet, electric purple, hot pink, and cyan.
+All seven chakra orbs glow along the spine in their exact colors from root to crown.

-**As Above So Below — Chakra Cosmos** — the same figure but the cosmos is visible through the mandala geometry.
-Stars between the sacred patterns.
-The universe visible through the sacred geometry.
+**As Above So Below: Chakra Cosmos** shows the same figure, but the cosmos is visible through the mandala geometry.
+Stars sit between the sacred patterns.
+The universe shows through the geometry itself.
 The figure is made of the same stardust surrounding them.
 "AS ABOVE" curves at the top.
 "SO BELOW" curves at the bottom.

-**The Chakra Tree of Life** — a rooted tree rising through the full seven chakra color spectrum, grounded below and lit upward through the trunk and branches.
-More organic, more earth-connected, but still very much in the same spiritual frequency as the rest of the collection.
+**The Chakra Tree of Life** is a rooted tree rising through the full seven chakra color spectrum, grounded below and lit upward through the trunk and branches.
+It feels more organic and more earth-connected, but still very much in the same spiritual frequency as the rest of the collection.

 Available on t-shirts, hoodies, posters, tapestries.